ryannortham/ryannortham.github.io/_posts/2021-12-02-authorise-terraform-cloud-with-azure.md

 ## Script Explanation

-### Service Principle Creation
+### Service principal Creation

-Here we'll use Azure CLI to access our subscription and create the service principle for Terraform Cloud.
-Azure CLI returns the principle details as a json response - we'll store this in the ``ARM_SP_DETAILS`` variable:
+Here we'll use Azure CLI to access our subscription and create the service principal for Terraform Cloud.
+Azure CLI returns the principal details as a json response - we'll store this in the ``ARM_SP_DETAILS`` variable:

 ```shell
 az login --tenant $ARM_TENANT_NAME.onmicrosoft.com